DavidRussPrater/Crypto/README.md

 # Crypto
-This C++ program encrypts or decrypts a Caesar Cipher
+This C++ program accepts command line arguments and encrypts or decrypts a text file using a Caesar Cipher.